Karagul/excel-pyxero/README.md

 You'll also need open Excel and:

 File > Options > Trust Centre > Trust Centre Settings > Macro Settings > Enable “Trust access to the VBA project object model”

+Additionally you will need to register a private application with Xero for your organisation.
+[This](https://developer.xero.com/documentation/auth-and-limits/private-applications) details the steps required to generate the certificate and register it for use with Xero.